Dracunculiasis: Other animals

-In addition to humans, D. medinensis can infect dogs.
+In addition to humans, D. medinensis can infect domestic dogs and cats and wild olive baboons.
 Infections of domestic dogs have been particularly common in Chad, where they helped reignite dracunculiasis transmission in 2010.
-Dogs are thought to be infected by eating a paratenic host, likely a fish or amphibian.
-As with humans, prevention efforts have focused on preventing infection by encouraging people in affected areas to bury fish entrails as well as to identify and tie up dogs with emerging worms so that they cannot access drinking water sources until after the worms have emerged.
-Domestic ferrets can be infected with D. medinensis in laboratory settings, and have been used as an animal disease model for human dracunculiasis.
+Animals are thought to become infected by eating a transport host, likely a fish or amphibian.
+As with humans, control efforts have focused on preventing infection by encouraging people in affected areas to bury fish entrails, as well as to identify and tie up dogs and cats with emerging worms so that they cannot access drinking water sources until after the worms have emerged.
+Animal infections have been rapidly falling, with 2,000 recorded infections in 2019, 1,601 in 2020, and 863 in 2021.
+Domestic ferrets can be infected with D. medinensis (and D. insignis) in laboratory settings, and have been used as an animal disease model for human dracunculiasis.

-Different Dracunculus species can infect snakes, turtles, and other mammals.
+Other Dracunculus species can infect snakes, turtles, and other reptiles.
 Animal infections are most widespread in snakes, with nine different species of Dracunculus described in snakes in the United States, Brazil, India, Vietnam, Australia, Papua New Guinea, Benin, Madagascar, and Italy.

-The only other reptile affected is the snapping turtle with infected common snapping turtles described in several U.S. states, and a single infected South American snapping turtle described in Costa Rica.
-Infections of other mammals are limited to the Americas.
-Raccoons in the U.S. and Canada are most widely impacted, particularly by D. insignis; however, Dracunculus worms have also been reported in American skunks, coyotes, foxes, opossums, domestic dogs, domestic cats, and (rarely) muskrats and beavers.
+The only other reptiles affected are snapping turtles, with cases of infected common snapping turtles described in several US states and a single infected South American snapping turtle described in Costa Rica.
+Infections of non-human mammals are limited to the Americas.
+Raccoons in the US and Canada are most widely affected, particularly by D. insignis; however, Dracunculus worms have also been reported in American skunks, coyotes, foxes, opossums, domestic dogs, domestic cats, and (rarely) muskrats and beavers.